Keith Connor: Coaching career

 He retired from active competition in 1984 due to injury and began an illustrious career as a coach and sports administrator.
 Connor was appointed head coach at the New South Wales Institute of Sport in 1990, after spending several years coaching on the American college scene following his retirement from competition.
 He was credited with helping Australian athletes to win medals at the Barcelona, Atlanta and Sydney Olympics due to his work in revamping the New South Wales Institute of Sport.
-Following his successes at NSW Institute of Sport, Connor was given the appointed as head coach of Athletics Australia in 2001.
+Following his successes at NSW Institute of Sport, Connor was appointed as head coach of Athletics Australia in 2001.

 The Australian press has described him, admiringly, as a hard-nosed disciplinarian.
 Herb Elliott, chairman of an Australian Sports Commission review of the sport, said: "There is a view that he has moved the sport forward.
 He's had to take some very tough action.
 As a consequence, he's rubbed a few people up the wrong way and some are against him… but he's done an excellent job."
-In 2006 Keith was turned down for the job of Head Coach to British Athletics Board although he was regarded by most as the best candidate.
-This was his second rejection by BAB the first being in 1990.
+In 2006 Keith was turned down for the job of Head Coach to the British Athletics Board although he was regarded by most as the best candidate.
+This was his second rejection by BAB, the first being in 1990.
 Allegations of racism surrounded his rejection.